Dreading visiting the Grave

 About two years ago I bought a photographic print by Maureen Boyle.
 She had quite a lot of prints on display – small and large of photographs she had taken in France and I was taking my time choosing.
 After all, I was aware that I might be selecting an image for a scene or scenes of a manuscript not yet written.
 I asked her endless questions.
 Some scenes were of Paris, from memory, others were taken in the Jura region and several of a chateau were what particularly drew me.

 But let me step back a little.
 In November 2013 an idea came to me about writing the earlier history of a character that appears in my novel Tomaree.
 She would be nineteen or twenty in the year 1924 and we would find out what happened to her in those early years to shape the character she would become in 1942.
-In 2015 I realised that I was actually writing a trilogy and that in the second book Sarah would travel to Paris and research the movements of her grandmother in the 1870s.
+In 2015 I realised that I was possibly writing several books and that in the next book Sarah would travel to Paris and research the movements of her grandmother in the 1870s.
 I knew that a chateau would feature in the second novel but where would the chateau be and what would it look like?

 A chateau not far from Paris fascinated me but then I discovered Maureen’s photos of Chateau Chalon in the Jura district of Eastern France.
 I looked at several, well I think I did, of the chateau and finally selected a white framed print 8 x 5.
 I think it is a marvellous photo, put it in my spare room and promptly forgot about it.